ChloePrice/RTS/README.md

 ### Just pined
-- I think getting some LED stuff would be great to create an better atmosphere.
+- I think getting some LED stuff would be great to create a better atmosphere.
 Hue should have some.
 Have a look, must not be expensive.
 (EDIT : YES IT IS)

   >To be honnest, all this smart-light-thing isn't really NEEDED to live.
 Indeed, you just need a place to sleep, something to eat and drink and you're good.
 But yet, all that stuff is hella cool, isn't it?
 You and people have a party at home?
 Tinkle!
 All the fucking light's of your house are turning into wonderful colors.
 AMBIANCE.
 Imagine all these lighted bands you can put anywhere (under the sofa!).